oliverius/logo/docs/part4.markdown

 }
 ```

-I strinified the results of the dictionary just to see how it looks like:
+I stringified the results of the dictionary just to see how it looks like:

 ```javascript
 {
   "forward":1,